 At the end of Bear Notch Road, drive north to Crawford Notch State Park.
-Here, you can explore the back-roads and snap photos of all the beautiful fall colors.
+Here, you can explore the backroads and snap photos of all the beautiful fall colors.
 A side-trip option in this area is a hike up the Mount Willard trail.
-It’s a relatively steep, but short 3.2 mile round-trip hike to a clifftop overlooking Crawford Notch.
+It’s a relatively steep, but short 3.2-mile round-trip hike to a clifftop overlooking Crawford Notch.
 The views from there are unreal!
-Again, unfortunately weather wasn’t cooperating so we had to skip this one.
+Again, unfortunately, the weather wasn’t cooperating so we had to skip this one.

-To end your day, depending on availability you can stay in the nearby towns of Carroll, Franconia, Littleton or Bethlethem.
+To end your day, depending on availability you can stay in the nearby towns of Carroll, Franconia, Littleton, or Bethlehem.
 We stayed in Franconia ourselves and chose to drive to Bethlehem to have dinner at the Cold Mountain Cafe.
 It if works out with timing, we highly recommend it as a delicious way to end a busy day.

 Day 5 – White Mountains